unnatg/SentimentAnalysis/README.md

            - Make a feature matrix
            - Split the data into training and testing.
         b) Lexicon Based Approach
-           // POS-tagger
-           // Dependency Parser
-           a) Compare with Hindi SentiWordNet and find the polarity and the POS tag as well.
+           - Compare with Hindi SentiWordNet and find the polarity and the POS tag as well.

 ## Step 3: Sentiment Score Computation
         a) Machine Learning Algorithms
-           a) SupportVectorClassifier
-           b) RandomForestClassifier
-           c) XGBoost
-           d) LogisticRegression
-           e) KNearestNeighbour
+           - k-Nearest Neighbors

         b) Lexicon-Based Approach
-           a) Use Hindi SentiWordNet(HSWN) to compute the Sentiment Score the sentence.
+           - Use Hindi SentiWordNet(HSWN) to compute the Sentiment Score the sentence.